eilseven/Getting-and-Cleaning-Data-Course-Project/README.md

 Lines 55-60: Step 4 - Labels the dataset appropriately.
 Labels are renamed accordingly:
-"t" at the beginning of a line is renamed as "time" "f" at the beginning of a line is renamed as "freq" "gravity" is renamed as "Gravity"
+"t" at the beginning of a line is renamed as "time".
+"f" at the beginning of a line is renamed as "freq".
+"gravity" is renamed as "Gravity".
-"[Bb]ody[Bb]ody" is renamed as "Body"
+"[Bb]ody[Bb]ody" is renamed as "Body".
-"-" character is changed to "."
+"-" character is changed to ".".
-"()" characters is changed to ""
+"()" characters is changed to "".

 Lines 63-64: Step 5 - Creates the tidy dataset.
-Tidy data is created under the name "tidyData" and can be found at "tidyData.txt"
+Tidy data is created under the name "tidyData" and can be found at "tidyData.txt".